Introduction

 Use a Flashlight

-- Illuminate hiding spots: A flashlight can help spot bed bugs in dark crevices and under furniture.
+- Illuminate hiding spots: A flashlight can help you spot bed bugs in dark crevices and under furniture.

 Be Mindful of Your Luggage